symlynX/secure-email/README.md

 * It does not provide support for generation or acquisition of QR codes, yet.
 * Pond is currently rather difficult to install.

 Pond is an exciting experiment in how you could build a very secure post-email protocol.
-Although Pond currently uses non-human identifiers, Pond could be easily modified to use traditional email username@domain.org identifiers (because it relies on service providers for message reception).
 Currently, Pond uses Tor to anonymize message routing, but the Tor network was designed for low-latency.
 Pond could potentially use a more secure anonymization network that was designed for higher-latency asynchronous messages.

 * Written in: Go
 * Source code: https://github.com/agl/pond